Updated on 9/1/2021

 Spay Surgery in Gilbert, AZ

 The benefits of spaying your female dog far outweigh the potential drawbacks.
 However, knowing whether surgery is right for your dog requires a visit with an experienced vet.
 At Anasazi Animal Clinic in Gilbert, AZ, we provide a variety of affordable surgical services.
-To discuss spay surgery for your dog, call 480-426-8364 to schedule an appointment.
+To discuss spay surgery for your dog, contact us to schedule an appointment.